All Episodes

 If CNN and Fox have different numbers, how will the nation and the on-air talent deal with that?

-That goes from Carl Rove's ears to Ken Melman's Blackberry to Tracy Schmidt's keyboard, Jack Kingston's talking points to the Limbaugh Institute for Advanced Conservative Studies.
+When will be the first time that Dean Pelosi Reed speak out, starting the Rube Goldberg process that goes from Karl Rove's ears to Ken Melman's BlackBerry to Tracy Schmidt's keyboard, Jack Kingston's talking points to the Limbaugh Institute for Advanced Conservative Studies.

 That's all part of the PR campaign.

-So what's going to rove Rove will react to Dean Pelosi and Reed, and Rode Rove will send out the talking points to Ken Melman at the RNC, then over to Tracy Smith, who is the the the information babe at the RNC, Jack Kingston, a congressman from Georgia, and then to the Limbaugh Institute for Advanced Conservative Studies for final dissemination to America.
+Rove will react to Dean Pelosi and Reed, and Rove will send out the talking points to Ken Melman at the RNC, then over to Tracy Smith, who is the information babe at the RNC, Jack Kingston, a congressman from Georgia, and then to the Limbaugh Institute for Advanced Conservative Studies for final dissemination to America.

 I'm getting blue in the face.

-I don't think we're we're we're we're looked upon favorably in that in that shop right now uh for a for a host of reason.
+To tell you the truth, Mark, speaking here to Mark Helperin at ABC's The Note, I don't think we're looked upon favorably in that shop right now for a host of reasons.

-And so here is ABC's The Note saying that without me the White House can't get its message out.
+And so here is ABC's The Note saying that without me, the White House can't get its message out.

-Uh then uh how how much violence will there be this week in Iraq?
+Then how much violence will there be this week in Iraq?

-They White House can't control that.
+The White House can't control that.

 Watch how Democrats handle today's news, and if they regret sending that letter about Ambassador Khalizad canceling his Senate briefing appearance.

-Uh Republicans will be watching to see if the death see, look though, let me sum all this up.
+Republicans will be watching to see if the death...

 This is nothing more than the latest political event.